 Filipino cuisine is also diverse.
 Its geographical location has played a significant role in this.
 The seas washing the coast of the island bring to the Philippine table some of the blessings of the water, especially the tuna and the scallop.
 Rice grown in all Asian countries is also essential here.
 Meat is cooked in various ways in this country.
 One of them is an adobo (the meat is kept in vinegar with soy sauce, garlic and pepper, and then fried).
 In each province, local ingredients such as coconut cream or turmeric are added to the adobo.
 I recommend tasting the famous desert, "Leche Flan."

-We got acquainted with the territory, culture, and cuisine of the Philippines.
-So what are the 7100 islands that make up the Philippines?
+We got acquainted with the territory, culture, and Filipino cuisine.
+As we answered the question of "how many islands are there in the Philippines", what are the 7100 islands that make up the Philippines?
 Of course, it would be hard to put them all together in one article.
 That is why we have explored three of the most popular and most touristic islands in the Philippines.

-Palawan Island is one of the most popular islands in the Philippines.
+Palawan Island is one of the most popular islands in the Republic of the Philippines.
 Luxury hotels, perfect white sandy beaches, wildlife, untouched forests, and national parks make this place irreplaceable for tourists.
 In 2007, National Geographic Traveler magazine chose this place as the most beautiful island in East and Southeast Asia.
-The island of Palawan, which was listed as the thirteenth most beautiful island in the world, was circulated under the heading "An island rich in flora and fauna, with a land and sea view of irreplaceable beauty."
+Palawan Island, which was listed as the thirteenth most beautiful island in the world, was circulated under the heading "An island rich in flora and fauna, with a land and sea view of irreplaceable beauty."

-Palawan Island, located in the South China Sea, is one of the most preferred destinations for travelers visiting the Philippines.
+Palawan Island, located in the South China Sea, is one of the most preferred destinations for people who travel to the Philippines.
 El Nido is a coastal town situated on the northern tip of Palawan Island and has been chosen as the "best beach location" by Conde Nast Traveler and CNN.
 It is one of the most loved and visited places on the island.

 There is abundant natural life on the island.
 There are 25 species of mammals on the island of Palawan, of which 11 are found only on this island.
 As Palawan Island was together with Borneo Island 100,000 years ago, the nature of these two islands, both in the fauna and the flora, is very similar.
 However, it is worth noting that you will see more animals on the island of Palawan.

-It is possible to reach Puerto Princesa, Palawan\'s capital, with a one-hour flight from Manila, the capital of the Philippines.
+How to get to Palawan Island?
+It is possible to reach Puerto Princesa, Palawan's capital, with a one-hour flight from Manila, the capital of the Philippines.
 Some airlines owned by the Philippines are making several daily flights between the islands.
 It is possible to travel both by plane and by ship.
-It\'s hard to tell which one is more fun and exciting.
+It's hard to tell which one is more fun and exciting.

-Before traveling to Palawan Island, don\'t forget to take some notes, as there are too many places to visit.
+Before travelling to Palawan Island, don't forget to take some notes, as there are too many places to visit.

-Puerto Princesa is the capital of the island of Palawan.
+Puerto Princesa is the capital of Palawan Island.
 It is one of the thirty-eight self-governing cities of the Philippines without any dependents.
-The city center in Puerto Princesa, although not very impressive, is one of the best tourist attractions on the island of Palawan.
+The city centre in Puerto Princesa, although not very impressive, is one of the best tourist attractions on the island of Palawan.
 It is also the greenest and cleanest city in the country.
 The streets of the capital, which is quite broad and with a large population, are quite noisy and mobile while combined with the sound of three-wheeled motorcycles.

 The Church of Immaculate Conception is the most beautiful example of architecture in the capital.
 The Plaza Cuartel Park right in front of the church is an ancient city that witnessed World War II.

-You can find all kinds of food in the capital.
+You can find all kinds of food in the capital of Palawan Island.
 Local and world cuisine is offered at an affordable price.
 On Rizal Street, you can find both local restaurants and fast-food restaurants.

-Boracay Island is 2 kilometers (1.2 miles) south-east of the Panay Island in the western Visayas region of the Philippines, about 315 kilometers (196 miles) south of Manila.
+Boracay Island is 2 kilometres (1.2 miles) southeast of Panay Island in the western Visayas region of the Philippines, about 315 kilometres (196 miles) south of Manila.
 It is a small island about 1 km long.
 The population in Boracay is approximately 33,000.
-Boracay has received awards from several agencies for the beaches and numerous travel publications.
+One of the famous islands in the Phillippines Boracay has received awards from several agencies for the beaches and numerous travel publications.
 The island covers Manoc-Manoc, Balabag, and Yapak barangays in the Malay municipality in the province of Aklan.
 The island is operated by the Boracay Interagency Working Group.
-Besides the white sandy beaches, Boracay is also known for being one of the best places in the world to relax.
-Since 2013, the name of the island of Boracay has become one of the best destinations for tranquility and nightlife.
+Besides the white sandy beaches, Boracay Island is also known for being one of the best places in the world to relax.
+Since 2013, the name of the island of Boracay has become one of the best destinations for tranquillity and nightlife.

-The fauna of this island is rich and exceptional.
+The fauna of Boracay Island is rich and exceptional.
 At least three species of flying foxes have been recorded to inhabit Boracay, namely the giant golden-crowned flying fox (Aceradon jubatus), the giant fruit bat (Pteropus vampyrus) and the small flying fox (Pteropus hypomelanus).
 Hunting or causing any harm to them is not only forbidden but even criminal responsibility.

 Other resorts in Boracay include Discovery Shores, a luxury five-star resort with 88 suites, a spa, and four restaurants and bars owned by Discovery World Corp and managed by Discovery Leisure Company Inc, a Filipino group.
 White Beach is located at First Station and is one of the most visited places in Boracay.

-Cebu, located 587 kilometers south of Manila, is one of the islands in the Philippines.
+Cebu Island, located 587 kilometres south of Manila, is one of the islands in the Philippines.
 Cebu province is known as the main island of the Visayan Islands.
 The capital is the city of Cebu, which is also the largest city on the island.

 Cebu is located to the east of Negros, west of Leyte, and south-east of Bohol islands.
 Cebu Island is long and narrow, stretching 225 km to the north.
 There are about 167 smaller islands, which include Mactan, Bantayan, Malapascua, Olango and the Comates Islands.

-Another place to visit in Cebu is Cebu Metropolitan Cathedral, which is very close to the city center.
+One of the things to do in Cebu Island is to visit is the Cebu Metropolitan Cathedral, which is very close to the city centre.
 Its appearance, the garden surrounding the front, and the sides amaze the person at first sight.
 The church, constructed in 1595, has suffered from earthquakes and World War II in the past.
 However, its survival up today has made it a tourist attraction because of its history.